jordancrouch/there-and-back-again/README.md

 #### Navigation Bar

 A navigation bar is present and fixed to the top of every page.
 Having the first element of each page be consistent, clean, and easy to use, helps to build trust for the user that they are in control of their journey and don't feel as though they are being forced to a specific area of the website.
-The logo is the first item visible on the left, and is larger than the navigation links so that it is more prominent to ensure the user always knows that they are still on the same website whilst navigating to other pages.
+The logo is the first item visible on the left and is larger than the navigation links so that it is more prominent to ensure the user always knows that they are still on the same website whilst navigating to other pages.

 #### Homepage Hero Anchor Link

 The use of a large homepage hero image has been implemented to instantly provide the user with a sense of the content of the website and draw them in.
 However, due to the size of the hero, it could provide the possibility that users are unaware they are able to scroll down further on the homepage, if the height of the hero is taking up the full height of the viewport.
-A contrasting button has been utilized as a call to action, which also includes a down arrow icon, as a way to guide the user down toward the latest journal article section by interacting with the anchor link.
+A contrasting button has been utilized as a call to action, which also includes a down arrow icon, to guide the user down toward the latest journal article section by interacting with the anchor link.

 #### Journal Article Modals

 Journal article content has been placed into modals to provide users with a more focused and uninterrupted reading experience.
 When a modal is opened, it is brought forward away from the rest of the content on the page, which allows the reader to immerse themselves in the content more easily.
-The modals have a set set maximum width that ensures lines of text do not become too long, which helps to provide a better reading experience.
-Images and image carousels are used to illustrate the article content, and provide a break between passages.
+The modals have a set maximum width that ensures lines of text do not become too long, which helps to provide a better reading experience.
+Images and image carousels are used to illustrate the article content and provide a break between passages.

-#### Masonry Gallery Lighbox
+#### Masonry Gallery Lightbox

-The masonry gallery was implemented to create an aesthetically pleasing layout of high quality images, to help further engage visitors, and draw them in to want to interact with the gallery.
-Users can interact with an image to open it in the lightbox gallery, where the high definition images are loaded so they can be viewed at a larger size and higher resolution.
+The masonry gallery was implemented to create an aesthetically pleasing layout of high-quality images, to help further engage visitors, and draw them in to want to interact with the gallery.
+Users can interact with an image to open it in the lightbox gallery, where the high-definition images are loaded so they can be viewed at a larger size and higher resolution.

 #### Contact Form